Booker’s 35 points lead surprising Suns past Heat 119-112

 Phoenix began the restart schedule with the second-worst record of the 22 teams in the field and the worst mark in the Western Conference.

+“I just think we had a group who wanted to come here and prove they were worthy of being here,” Suns coach Monty Williams said.
+“They heard a lot of stuff that was being said.”

 The Suns have played like serious playoff contenders.
-Led by Booker, Phoenix had wins over Washington, Dallas, the Los Angeles Clippers and Indiana before facing Miami.
+Led by Booker, Phoenix had wins over Washington, Dallas, the Los Angeles Clippers and Indiana before beating Miami.
 The Suns entered Saturday’s schedule only 2 1/2 games behind eighth-place Memphis.

+Heat coach Erik Spoelstra said his team must be better at winning battles for the ball.

+“Those second-chance opportunities during those swing moments during the course of the game really kept us at bay and kept them in control when they needed to do it,” Spoelstra said.

 Three free throws by Robinson cut the Suns’ lead to 115-112 before Miami’s Bam Adebayo was called for goaltending on a shot by Booker.
 The review with 11.2 seconds remaining confirmed the call and extended the lead to five points.